Kvark900/reactive/README.md

 ### Running the app
 The application uses Spring Boot so it is easy to run.
 You can start it any of a few ways:

-- Run the main method from `FlightAdvisorApiApplication`
+- Run the main method from `ReactiveApiApplication`
 - Use the Maven Spring Boot plugin: `mvn spring-boot:run`